ajfdk/Fall2023_CSC403_Project/README.md

 ## notes:
 NG Commit 10/23/2023: had Jeremy review the code before upload.
 (I forgot to say that in the commit message so it is here.)

+## Credits
+Select icons made by the authors at Game-icons.
+Available on https://game-icons.net

 ## Contributers
 <a href="https://github.com/ajfdk/Fall2023_CSC403_Project/graphs/contributors">